Skip to main content

 Deleting a contact

 To delete a single contact, click the button on the contact’s detail page and select Destroy.
 To delete multiple contacts at once, select them in the list and click Delete in the selection bar.
+You’ll be asked to type DELETE N CONTACTS (uppercase, with the actual count) before the delete button enables.

 Deleting a contact removes all associated notes, tasks, meetings, and activity history.
 This cannot be undone.